A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems

 Interestingly,~\citep{kovach2015hypergamereview} stated that ``Unfortunately very little in the way of hypergame theory application has been done in the arena of cyber warfare'', while a decade later the current shift is dominantly lead by attack-defense modeling and simulations in cybersecurity -- as demonstrated by Figures~\ref{fig:app_type_main},~\ref{fig:integ_type_main},~\ref{fig:concept-domain} and the various cybersecurity-related surveys covering hypergame-based approaches we discuss in section~\ref{sec:relwork}.\\

 Hypergame theory is a niche field that has not yet gained traction, with a modest number of publications, dominated by a historical concentration of contributions from the original authors and their collaborators.
-To investigate whether recent trends -- such as increasing domain diversity and methodological variation -- are accompanied by a broader dissemination of authorship, we conducted an analysis of author frequencies and co-authorship patterns across the 44 papers reviewed.
+To investigate whether recent trends -- such as increasing domain diversity and methodological variation -- are accompanied by a broader dissemination of authorship, we conducted an analysis of author frequencies and co-authorship patterns across the 49 papers reviewed.
 We extracted all named authors from each publication, accounting for different name formats and removing placeholder or malformed entries.
 First, we identified individual authors associated with at least three of the reviewed papers.
 Then, to identify collaborative groups, we constructed a co-authorship graph in which nodes represent individual authors and edges indicate co-authorship on at least one paper.
 Groups were then defined using connected components of this graph, with each component representing a set of authors linked by direct or indirect collaboration.